mafila/psolver/README.md

 Result depends on CPU frequency and number of cores, version of CPU AVX instructions and GCC version.
 The search for the solution takes about 1 min

-I didn't find any solvers for Face-turning Octahedron and developed own two-phase algorithm
+Face-turning Octahedron uses two-phase algorithm and also works for about 1 min

+Average move count based on 10000 runs for various CPU:
 |CPU|cube333|ftoctahedron|cube444|cube555|
 |:---:|:---:|:---:|:---:|:---:|
 |Intel Xeon Platinum 8124M @ 3.00GHz, 18 cores, 36 threads	|19.1|34.5|47.3|81.8|